MR-CROFT/TR.Framework-PSVITA/README.md

 # TR.Framework-PSVITA
 A fan-made Unity gameplay framework that recreates the core mechanics of Tomb Raider: The Angel of Darkness, with PSVita as its primary development platform.
-Built using Uraider 2018 (v1) character controller but heavily expanded to include inventory, AI, stealth, platforming, and more — closely resembling the original PS2 gameplay experience.
+Built using Uraider 2018 (v1) character controller but heavily expanded to include inventory, AI, stealth, lock and key systems, and more — closely resembling the original PS2 gameplay experience.

 🕹️ Platforms
 ✅ Primary: PlayStation Vita (PSVita)